conradakunga/Blog/_posts/2024-11-24-pretty-printing-unformatted-json-in-c.md

 }
 ```

-It is trivial to refactor this to accept the unformatted json as input and then wrap the code  in a [LinqPad](https://www.linqpad.net/) script, or a [console](https://learn.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-9-0) application, or a [WebAP](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-9.0&tabs=visual-studio) for routine access.
+It is trivial to refactor this to accept the unformatted JSON as input and then wrap the code in a LinqPad script, a [console](https://learn.microsoft.com/en-us/dotnet/core/tutorials/with-visual-studio?pivots=dotnet-9-0) application, or a [WebAPI](https://learn.microsoft.com/en-us/aspnet/core/tutorials/first-web-api?view=aspnetcore-9.0&tabs=visual-studio) for routine access.

 If you are using [Newtonsoft.Json](https://www.newtonsoft.com/json), the code is even simpler: